esote/mathematical-functions/Lambert-W-function/README.md

 The Lambert W function, also called the omega function or product logarithm, is the inverse of the function *f(W)=We^W*.
 It is used as the solution to many problems that cannot be solved using normal methods.

-The Lambet W function can be approximated using Newton's method and Halley's method.
-These use use successive approximation to converge towards the value of *W(x)*, meaning that given an infinite amount of approximations it will be completely accurate to all decimal places.
+The Lambert W function can be approximated using Newton's method and Halley's method.
+These use successive approximation to converge towards the value of *W(x)*, meaning that given an infinite amount of approximations it will be completely accurate to all decimal places.

 In my programs, I do not include imaginary results.
 I use the Boost multiprecision library to allow for theoretically unlimited precision.
 To change the precision, simply change the value of `const int PRECISION`.